Transformer Reference

 REMOVE_CHARS

 Removes all instances of specified characters from a string.
+Useful for cleaning up data and removing unwanted punctuation or special characters.

 Parameter Format

-Characters (STRING, required): Characters to be removed
+Characters (STRING, required): String containing all characters to be removed

 REMOVE_DOMAIN